xsuchy/modulemd/README.rst

         See comments in the template for details.

 modulemd:
-        A python3 library for manipulation of the proposed metadata format.
+        A python3 library for manipulation of the proposed module metadata format.